fliptopbox/titan/assets/law-of-titan.md

 <a name="10.0"></a>
 ## 10.0 BATTLE
 Battle is the tactical area of the game.
 It is fought on the Battleland corresponding to the terrain of the Land where the Engagement has occurred, Battle is resolved in consecutive turns called Battle Rounds, during which each player conducts a Maneuver Phase, followed by a mutual Strike Phase.
 During a player's Maneuver Phase he moves the characters of his engaged Legion on the Battleland to best position them for combat ([see section 11.0, Maneuver Phase](#11.0)).
-After every Maneuver Phase follows a Strike Phase during which both players simultaneously strike the other's characters (sec sections [12.0](#12.0) and [13.0](#13.0), Strike Phases and Rangestriking).
+After every Maneuver Phase follows a Strike Phase during which both players simultaneously strike the other's characters (see sections [12.0](#12.0) and [13.0](#13.0), Strike Phases and Rangestriking).
 The player whose Maneuver Phase preceded the Strike Phase strikes with his characters first.
 Battle ends when all of the characters of one (or both) of the engaged Legions is eliminated, or after seven Battle-Rounds, whichever occurs first.

 <a name="10.1"></a>
 10.1 Each Battleland is marked with the name of its terrain, this name-side corresponds to the numbered side of the Land of the Engagement on the Masterboard.
 The characters of the attacking Legion enter the Battleland on the same relative side (which will be four hexes wide) as their Legion entered the Land when moving on the Masterboard.
 The defending Legion's characters enter the three hex wide side opposite that assigned the attacker (exceptions see [10.2](#10.2) and [10.3](#10.3)).
 The attacker's forces will always enter along a wide side, and the defender will enter from a narrow side.
 Distinction between the opposing forces is based upon the counters' facings; each player should have the bottom of his counters nearest his entry side.
 Characters from either Legion that do not enter onto the Battleland during each player's first Maneuver Phase are considered eliminated and may not be brought on later.
 Characters eliminated in this manner count toward the victor's score ([see 16.0, Scoring Battles](#16.0)).